jacob-ebey/remix-shadcn/README.md

 If you're familiar with deploying Node applications, the built-in Remix app server is production-ready.

-Make sure to deploy the output of `npm run build`
+Make sure to deploy the output of `npm run build` and the server

+- `server.js`
 - `build/server`
 - `build/client`

+Take a look at the provided Dockerfile for further details on how to configure a production environment.